|Extent of IFRS application||Status||Additional Information|

 |IFRS Standards are required or permitted for listings by foreign companies||Sri Lanka Financial Reporting Standards (which are IFRS Standards with some modifications) are required.|

 |The IFRS for SMEs Standard is required or permitted||Permitted.|

 |The IFRS for SMEs Standard is under consideration|

-Thereafter, the standard is translated into Sinhala and Tamil and published in the Extra Ordinary Gazette as required by the Accounting and Auditing Standards Act No: 15 of 1995 in Sri Lanka.
-Once gazetted, the standard becomes legally authoritative.
+Standards are translated into Sinhala and Tamil and published in the Extra Ordinary Gazette as required by the Accounting and Auditing Standards Act, No 15 of 1995.
+Once gazetted, the standard has legal authority.

 The jurisdiction has modified paragraph 69(d) of IAS 1.